Published at: 2025-10-30

 4. Filters

-• Filter Conditions: Supports fields from the object, related objects, owner’s primary department, personnel, and personnel attributes.
+• Filter criteria: support fields on the current object, fields on related objects, owner’s primary Dept., users, and user attributes.

 picture coming soon: